The best video hosting providers

 3Q Video

-• Main target groups: Companies and organizations with professional streaming needs, in particular those that value data protection and legal security 3Q positions themselves as a European B2B alternative to YouTube/Vimeo and offers modular solutions for SMEs to enterprises.
+• Main target groups: Companies and organizations with professional streaming needs, especially those that value data protection and legal compliance.
+3Q positions itself as a European B2B alternative to YouTube/Vimeo, offering modular solutions for businesses ranging from SMEs to large enterprises.

 • Live streaming: 3Q offers both live streaming and on-demand video streaming.
-The platform can broadcast live events and record them, for direct availability as VOD afterwards (live-to-VOD).
+The platform can broadcast live events and automatically make them available on-demand afterward (live-to-VOD).

-• Video on Demand (VOD): Core Functionality is video hosting and managing videos on demand.
-3Q is a complete online video platform (OVP) for streaming and VOD.
-Live Streams can also be delivered as on-demand videos at any time.
+• Video on Demand (VOD): 3Q’s core functionality is hosting and managing on-demand video content.
+It offers a complete online video platform (OVP) for streaming and VOD.
+Live streams can also be delivered as on-demand videos at any time.

-• Video management: 3Q provides an intuitive and individually adaptable video management system with numerous features, from its own barrier-free video player to comprehensive rights and role management.
-The platform centrally covers hosting, encoding and playback and offers numerous smart AI functions as well as comprehensive video analytics.
+• Video management: 3Q provides an intuitive, fully customizable video management system with a wide range of features, from its own accessible video player to comprehensive rights and role management.
+The platform offers centralized hosting, encoding, and playback, along with smart AI tools and full video analytics.

-• Infrastructure & hosting: 3Q operates its own server infrastructure in Europe (data centers in the EU).
-In addition, a global CDN is used for worldwide delivery.
-3Q therefore stores video content within Europe in compliance with GDPR, but can be streamed worldwide with high performance.
-3Q also provides several APIs and SDKs.
-This allows customers to seamlessly integrate the platform into their own applications or develop their own video portals based on the 3Q infrastructure.
+• Infrastructure & hosting: 3Q operates its own server infrastructure in Europe (data centers in the EU) and uses a global CDN for worldwide delivery.
+Video content is stored in Europe to ensure GDPR compliance, while still enabling high-performance streaming globally.
+The platform also offers multiple APIs and SDKs, allowing customers to integrate it seamlessly into their own applications or build custom video portals based on 3Q’s infrastructure.

-• GDPR compliance: 3Q expressly advertises guaranteed GDPR compliance, which is ensured by operating its own video infrastructure.
-The videos are also delivered completely cookie-free.
-As a German provider, 3Q is subject to EU data protection guidelines.
-Customer data and videos remain in the EU and data protection contracts are offered.
+• GDPR compliance: 3Q explicitly guarantees GDPR compliance through its own video infrastructure.
+Videos are also delivered completely cookie-free, and as a German provider, 3Q fully adheres to EU data protection regulations.
+Customer data and video content remain in the EU, and data protection agreements are provided.

 • Strengths:

-• All-in-one video platform with live, VOD, CDN, numerous AI features and analytics
+• All-in-one video platform with live streaming, on-demand video, CDN, a range of AI-powered features and comprehensive analytics

 • Intuitive video management system